rudripota/SavvySockSack/README.txt

 error: stupid mistake, I wrote savvy sock sack context instead of mvc socks context in appsettings.json file
 solution: corrected it
 socks was made in view to control crud

+1135
+too many errors
+many confusions, but finally sorted it out changed namespaces a lot of times addedsock folder as a controller in _layout database created by using:
+Add-Migration InitialCreate (to create) Update-Database (to update)